Baltoli/project-docs/notes/log.md

 * Next logical step would be some kind of minimisation / smarter search. i.e. if we see that the model doesn't leave state x when executing a loop, don't go through that loop again?

+# 11/4/2017

+* Wrote up part of the lit review on bounded model checking.
+* Improved some figures in the background section of the writeup.
+* Added a performance overhead section to the lock modelling part of the implementation writeup.